While it is often a better idea to not carry your passport around with you in the streets, always carry a copy on your mobile device.

 Also, carrying some way that you can be ID’ed at all times is essential if you want your embassy, and by extension your family back home, contacted if you end up hospitalized, unresponsive, incapacitated, or, otherwise, dead meat.
 As few foreigners carry their passports with them in the streets at all times, it is more than possible to have a major medical incident without any form of identification.
 So be sure to at least have a copy of your travel docs that can be found in an easily accessible location.
 When trying to discover someone’s identity from the contents of their phone, it is my impression that the first thing that is looked at after the contacts is the photos.
+Therefore, it pays to create a dedicated folder for all digital copies of your travel papers.
 Make sure that your travel docs folder can be easily accessed from the photo gallery of your mobile devices.

 3. To show to authority figures during ID checks.
 In countries that have major political problems, a tumultuous or totalitarian government, or where it is demanded by law, you may want to carry your passport with you at all times.
 The reason for this is simple: you may be regularly asked to show identification to police or military personnel.
 This is often just standard operating procedure in countries like Iraq, and I can remember being surrounded by soldiers there who wanted nothing more than to check my passport.
 But in some other countries, like Russia, these random passport checks are often precursors to being robbed, scammed, or forced to pay a bribe.
 In this later scenario it is best to first show a digital or paper copy of your travel documents, and if they insist on the real thing find the nearest police station to get things straightened out.
 Sure, the police in the stations are probably just as corrupt as the ones in the streets, but at least you will know for sure that you are not dealing with impostors.